molevol-ub/bitacora/README.md

 The proteins identified with BITACORA can be used either for further prospective analyses or to facilitate a more curated annotation using genome annotation editors (such as Apollo).
 In the first case, it is recommended to perform some validation of the newly identified proteins, especially when using the close proximity algorithm.
 It is important to determine if gene models need to be split or joined (i.e., if the parameter MAXINTRON needs to be modified).
 For highly divergent gene families, we also recommend using the parameter BLASTPHMMER=T in order to identify distant homologs.
 In addition, it would be also useful to build an MSA, constructing a tree of the gene family including members of other closely related species, or checking for characteristic structural features of the protein (i.e. the presence of transmembrane domains, signal peptides, etc.).
 See Vizueta et al. (2018) for some examples.

-In the second case, BITACORA is also designed to facilitate the annotation of the generated gene models in editors as Apollo (Figure 2).
+In the second case, BITACORA is also designed to facilitate the annotation of the generated gene models in editors as Apollo.
 The specific files that can be used for this purpose are (see an example in Documentation/example_Apollo.png):
 -	Original GFF3
 -	Final GFF3 with curated models for the annotated proteins
 -	BED files from TBLASTN search